netidx/netidx-book/src/recorder_tool.md

     that updates a lot, it may not be possible to use just one computer.
-The recorder supports sharding across an arbitrary number of processes for both recording and playback. n is the number of shards that are expected in a given cluster. recording/playback will not begin until all the shards have appeared and synced with each other. default 1.
+The recorder supports sharding across an arbitrary number of processes for both recording and playback. n is the number of shards that are expected in a given cluster. playback will not be avaliable until all the shards have appeared and synced with each other, however recording will begin immediatly. default 1.
   - `-f, --foreground`: don't daemonize
 - Args that apply to recording
   - `--spec <glob>`: required by recording, enables recording if specified, may be specified multiple times, a glob describing what to archive.
 If multiple globs are specified and they overlap, the overlapped items will only be archived once.
-  - `--flush-frequency <pages>`: optional, How much data to write before flushing to disk in pages, where a page is a filesystem page, however large that is on your system. default 65534.
+  - `--flush-frequency <pages>`: optional, How much data to write before flushing to disk, in pages, where a page is a filesystem page. default 65534.
 This is the maximum amount of data you will probably lose in a power outage, system crash, or program crash.
 The recorder uses two phase commits to the archive file to ensure that partially written data does not corrupt the file.
   - `--flush-interval <seconds>`: optional, How long in seconds to wait before flushing data to disk even if `flush-frequency` pages was not yet written.
 0 to disable, default 30.